 Estimating your sweat rate can be a useful exercise when you’re trying to figure out how much and what you need to drink (in terms of fluids and electrolytes) during training and events.

 Sweat rate varies considerably from person-to-person and it can also vary quite a lot for any given individual because things like how hard you’re working, the ambient temperature and humidity, your clothing choices, genetics and heat acclimation status all play a role in determining how fast and how much your body perspires.

 So, sweat rate measurement is something that should ideally be done on a number of occasions and in a range of conditions if you want to extrapolate the results to help use them as a guide in different contexts, like planning your likely hydration needs for an upcoming race.

-- The equipment needed to calculate sweat rate
+- The equipment you’ll need to calculate your sweat rate

 - How to calculate your sweat rate

 - What your sweat rate numbers mean in practice - is your sweat rate low, moderate or high?

 - What to do (and not do) with the data

 - What percentage of your sweat losses should you aim to replace?

 - Measuring sweat rate in practice